suixuhui/ETZEL/README.md

 # ETZEL

 ## Data Preparation
+Cleate a `data` fold
-Prepare the zero-shot entity linking data following <https://github.com/facebookresearch/BLINK>, please it under `data`
+Prepare the zero-shot entity linking data following <https://github.com/facebookresearch/BLINK>, place it under `data` Prepare the ultra-fine entity typing data from <https://www.cs.utexas.edu/~eunsol/html_pages/open_entity.html>, place it under `data`

+## Run

 If you use our code in your work, please cite us.